AdaCore/learn/content/courses/advanced-ada/parts/data_types/strings.rst

 :ada:`Type'Image` and :ada:`Obj'Image`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also apply the :ada:`'Image` attribute to an object directly:
+We can also apply the :ada:`Image` attribute to an object directly:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Strings.Image_Attribute.Simple_Image